Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Day 15 — Lisbon

-Enjoy another day at leisure or, if you have opted for the Active Discovery track, set off with a local guide for a hike that begins in the lush hills surrounding Sintra.
+Enjoy a day free of planned activities or, if you have opted for the Active Discovery track, set off with a local guide for a hike that begins in the lush hills surrounding Sintra.
 Traverse the forests of Sintra-Cascais Natural Park on narrow paths—some of which date back to Roman times.
 Then emerge onto the rugged coast, hiking along a rim high above the sea.
 The duration of the hike is approximately two hours.
-Stop for lunch at a typical restaurant in Cascais before returning to Lisbon.
+Stop for lunch at a restaurant in Cascais before returning to Lisbon.

-• Optional Active Discovery track 1.2: Sintra-Cascais Natural Park hike
+• Optional Active Discovery track 2 of 2: Sintra-Cascais Natural Park hike including lunch

 Day 16 — Lisbon/Fatima/Batalha Monastery/Nazaré